top of page

 Since leaving Ricardo, I have set myself up as an independent consultant who helps clients streamline their engineering processes.

 I am a firm believer in the KISS principle (Keep it Simple Stupid!) and think that this applies to both the design itself and the processes used.
-I also subscribe to the DRY principle (Don't Repeat Yourself), particularly with respect to documentation.
-I have seen instances where the system description is repeated in many documents such as functional & technical safety concepts, system architectural design, and so on.
-This creates a maintenance nightmare as one change in the system description should be replicated in multiple places for consistency.
-It would be much better to have the specific item in one place that can be either referenced or "included" in of the relevant documents.
+I also subscribe to the DRY principle (Don't Repeat Yourself), particularly with respect to software and documentation.
+Both of these principles were also used in the development of ASPICE-Lite by AJB.

 ricardo.jpg